 Parents of a toddler on a Singapore Airlines flight are angry that their son suffered an allergic reaction after passengers were served peanuts.

-Chris and Hong Daley, along with their 3-year-old Marcus, were traveling from Singapore to Melbourne last Wednesday.
+Chris and Hong Daley, along with their 3-year-old Marcus, were traveling from Singapore to Melbourne in July.
 Marcus, who suffers from anaphylaxis, was served a nut-free meal.
 But the parents told the Australian Broadcast Corporation that they did not expect the airline to serve other passengers nuts as snacks.
 Less than an hour into their seven-hour flight home, hundreds of the nut packets were opened at the same time, and Marcus suffered a severe allergic reaction minutes after.

 "He started vomiting, his eyes were starting to swell and he couldn't speak properly," said the dad, who is a doctor specializing in respiratory issues.